ligolang/ligo/gitlab-pages/docs/syntax/contracts/operation.md

 As described in [Operations](https://docs.tezos.com/smart-contracts/logic/operations) on docs.tezos.com, operations do not run immediately when the operation object is created.
 Instead, operations are added to a stack of operations to run after the code of the entrypoint is complete.
-For example, if a contract checks its balance with the `Tezos.Next.Typed_address.get_balance` function, creates an operation to transfer tez to another account, and then checks its balance again in the same entrypoint execution, the balance is the same because the transfer operation has not run yet.
+For example, if a contract checks its balance with the `Tezos.Typed_address.get_balance` function, creates an operation to transfer tez to another account, and then checks its balance again in the same entrypoint execution, the balance is the same because the transfer operation has not run yet.
 For more detailed examples, see [Operations](https://docs.tezos.com/smart-contracts/logic/operations) on docs.tezos.com.

 There are no literal values of type operation.
-Instead, such values are created using the following functions from the standard library: `Tezos.Next.Operation.transaction` (transfer), `Tezos.Next.Operation.create_contract` (origination), `Tezos.Next.Operation.set_delegate` (delegation), and `Tezos.Next.Operation.emit` (emission of event).
+Instead, such values are created using the following functions from the standard library:
+`Tezos.Operation.transaction` (transfer),
+`Tezos.Operation.create_contract` (origination),
+`Tezos.Operation.set_delegate` (delegation), and
+`Tezos.peration.emit` (emission of event).
 For the operation to run, these operation values must be included in the list of operations returned at the end of the entrypoint code.

 ## Creating transactions

-The `Tezos.Next.Operation.transaction` function creates a transaction operation, which can be a call to a smart contract (including the same contract) or a transfer of tez to a user account (implicit account).
+The `Tezos.Operation.transaction` function creates a transaction operation, which can be a call to a smart contract (including the same contract) or a transfer of tez to a user account (implicit account).
 Its parameters are:

 - The parameter to pass